smoeding/puppet-openssl/REFERENCE.md

 Data type: `Boolean`

 A boolean value that determines if a symbolic link using the certificate hash value should be generated on the client.
-Default value: false.

 Default value: `false`